 The group maximum for the caving tour is 12 persons.
 The northern lights tour is operated in a minibus with a group maximum up to 28 persons.

 Combo tour: This tour is a combination of two tours.
 First we do the Volcanic Veins caving tour and return back and drop you off at your pickup point in Reykjavik at around 11:00 am.

 At 20:30 we pick you up again and go out to search for the northern lights on our Magical auroras tour.
 Duration of second tour is around 4 hours.
 You have around 4 hours to spend in-between tours.

-After leaving Reykjavik we drive in a minibus for about 25 minutes and then we will reach the lava tube cave, Leidarendi, a well known lava cave in Iceland.
-The cave is located in Tvibollahraun lava field, close to the Blue Mountains.
-The cave is easily accessible to all who can walk on uneven surface.
+After leaving Reykjavik we drive in a minibus for about 25 minutes and then we will reach the Raufarhólshellir lava tube cave.
+The cave is easily accessible to all who can walk on an uneven surface.

-The walk in the cave is an exciting journey and there are many things to see so we spend around one hour exploring the cave and its colourful magnificence.
-The length of the tube is estimated to be 900 metres.
+The walk in the cave is an exciting journey and there are many things to see so we spend around one hour exploring the cave and its colorful magnificence.
 You will see natural stalactites and different rock formations making this an experience of majestic and almost indescribable beauty.

 Lava tubes are natural conduits through which lava travels beneath the surface of a lava flow, expelled by a volcano during an eruption.
 They can be actively draining lava from a source, or can be extinct, meaning the lava flow has ceased and the rock has cooled and left a long, cave-like channel.
 Lava tubes are formed when an active low-viscosity lava flow develops a continuous and hard crust, which thickens and forms a roof above the still-flowing lava stream.
 Tubes form in one of two ways: by the crusting over of lava channels, and from flows where the lava is moving under the surface.